pandas-dev/pandas/doc/source/user_guide/groupby.rst

    grouped.describe()

-Another aggregation example is to compute the number of unique values of a group.
-This is similar to the ``value_counts`` function, execpt that ``value_counts`` return the number of all values instead of the number of unique values.
+Another aggregation example is to compute the number of unique values of each group.
+This is similar to the ``value_counts`` function, except that it only counts unique values.

 .. ipython:: python